TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

       * Future improvements:
         * Better layout, more optional internal structure (footer, etc)
     * Grid/Flex-Grid (with option to turn on visible grid to help with layout)
+    * Markdown - allow raw Markdown to be sent similar to the HTML element (will require the Markdown-IT library to be loaded)
     * Form
       * Select - https://www.w3.org/WAI/ARIA/apg/example-index/combobox/combobox-autocomplete-both.html
       * Inputs: incl text, number, time, date, colour picker, ...